kammitama5/kammitama5.github.io/_posts/2021-8-19-Thursday-August-19th.md

 ## The hack
 - A bunch of us were hugely into the crossword puzzle, which was available until Wednesday.
 - I got up to the 13th place!
 I'm proud of that, considering how many crazy smart people were participating.
+At my highest score, I got around 184 out of 196.
+- So the highest *honest* score one could achieve is 196, and after that, you are ranked based on your number of incorrect guesses!
 - I later got bumped down to about 20th once people started getting really competitive and hacking the board or using automated solvers and stuff like that.
 - What do you expect; there are lots of cryptographers here.